20jam/php-oop/readme.md

 Exception handling is an elegant way to handle errors which are beyond the program’s scope.
-For example, if our application fails to contact the database, we can use exception hadling to contact another data source or to provide instructions to the users that they need to cntact technical support.
+For example, if our application fails to contact the database, we can use exception handling to contact another data source or to provide instructions to the users that they need to contact technical support.

-In php we can hadle exception with making the use of `Exception` class
+In php we can handle exception with making the use of `Exception` class

 [See example](./src/exception-handling.php)

 Rules to follow when implementing exceptions handling

 - Know what to do with an exception before throwing it.
-- If you have no idea what to do with a caugt exception then it shouldn't be caught.
+- If you have no idea what to do with a caught exception then it shouldn't be caught.

 ## Design Guidelines

 ## Classes

-As we all know by know, OOP Style supports the idea of creating classes that are complete packages, encapsulating the methods and properties of a single entity.
+OOP supports the idea of creating classes that are complete packages, encapsulating the methods and properties of a single entity.
 So, a class can be represent a logical component.
 The following are general design guidelines to be followed when developing classes:

 1. **Mimic the real world**: When creating classes, we should design them in a way that represents the true behavior of the object.
 For example, `User`